willza3/OpenCore-Strix-B450i/README.md

 ## BIOS Settings

-Tested with BIOS 4301 (March 2021) - try upgrading to this version before troubleshooting any issues.
+Tested with BIOS 4602 (September 2021) - try upgrading to this version before troubleshooting any issues.

 **Boot**